This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Graham’s had the best food & port combinations I tried in Porto.
 First, I had tuna from the Azores in a soy & sesame sauce along with a fantastic Quinta Dos Maldevos Vintage 2004.
 Next, I had a selection of cheese with the Graham’s 20 Year Old Tawny.

-Founded in 1880, Ramos Pinto is one of the newer port wineries in Porto.
+Founded in 1880, Ramos Pinto is one of the newer port houses in Porto.
 The tour includes a museum, then a visit to their cellars.
 The museum focuses heavily on the history of the company, with unique views of their old office interiors.
 Founder Adriano Ramos loved women, so he included them in the marketing of the port.
 Any sort of marketing was actually groundbreaking, as Ramos Pinto was the first to do this.
-They were also the first port makers to export to Brazil.
+If you pay close attention, you can catch a glimpse of a Ramos Pinto port poster in some episodes of “Friends”.
+It’s on a wall in Monica’s apartment.
+Ramos Pinto were also the first port makers to export to Brazil.

 Ramos Pinto was where I tried my first white port.
 The tour included one glass of white, and one glass of tawny.